 Once the second coat was dry, we measured off and taped the middle of each step.
 The middle was at 18 inches.
 Since stencils rarely fit your project perfectly, and these stairs were no exception, it’s important to place the stencil in the middle and work your way out.
 Any pattern should be centered this way.
 If there is a partial pattern, it will end up being evenly placed at both ends of the step.

-With the stencil centered and taped on the step, we loaded a small chalk paint brush with navy paint.
+With the stencil centered and taped on the step, we loaded a small specialty paint brush with navy paint.
 Then, we dabbed the brush onto a paper towel to remove most of the paint before using a stippling motion to apply the paint over the stencil.

 Removing most of the paint helps ensure you won’t have wet paint bleeding under the stencil.
 Using a stippling motion, instead of brushing back and forth, also helps keep the pattern crisp and the paint from getting under the stencil.